elaeon/tictactoe/README.md

-# tictactoe
+# tic-tac-toe
-Script to find the bests pattern in the game
+This is a script to find the bests patterns in the game.